 The CDE data are made available under the Open Government Licence v3.0 and use of the data accessed by and contained within this package implies acceptance of these licence conditions.

-Or you can install the current development version from github with:
+You can install the current development version from github with:

 For details of how to contribute to this package, see here.